1921023/online-radio-station/setup onine radio.md.md

 15. Radio Dj
 ```
 ***
-Setup for online radio we can install odio software on server:
+Setup for online radio we can install pyradio software on server:
 ```
 $ sudo apt update
 $ sudo apt install snapd